-The term whole food plant-based usually describes a fully vegan diet that doesn’t contain any heavily processed foods.
+A WFPB diet is short for “whole food plant-based diet” and often used to describe a fully vegan diet that doesn’t contain any heavily processed foods.
 So, no meat, poultry, fish, dairy, eggs, or honey, but also no refined grains, added sugars or added fats (like oils).

-However, there are different degrees of processed foods, and the whole food plant-based diet may include minimally processed items like tofu, whole grain flour, nut butter or tomato sauce.
+However, there are different degrees of processed foods, and the WFPB diet may include minimally processed items like tofu, whole grain flour, nut butter or tomato sauce.
 Let’s simplify it this way:

 - Whole food: unrefined, unprocessed or minimally processed food

 - Plant-based: coming from mainly unrefined plants, not containing any animal products

 - Vegan: simply not containing any animal products